The author is a guitarist and bassist with over 35 years of experience as a musician.

 Guitar Amps for Beginners

 Are you here because you are looking for advice on choosing the right guitar amp for a beginning guitarist?
 Newbies need an amp that's affordable but also sounds good.
-You might might want to check out my articles on recommended guitar amplifiers for beginners before going any further with this one:
+You might want to check out my articles on recommended guitar amplifiers for beginners before going any further with this one:

 Otherwise, on to the gear!